 I am a health services researcher and evaluator at The University of Sydney's, University Centre for Rural Health, Lismore, NSW.
 I have focused my research and evaluation efforts on understanding and improving the way our primary health care system delivers health care to socially vulnerable populations.
 My program of research uses collaborative and participatory quality improvement techniques to evaluate and strengthen health systems to improve both preventive care and health outcomes.
 At the core of my research is a strong health equity agenda, which initially focused on strengthening the quality of care being delivered to Aboriginal and Torres Strait Islander communities and, more recently, to people with disability.
 Thus, my work addresses issues of profound importance to contemporary Australia.

-Jodie has extensive knowledge of primary health care systems, originally developed through working for nearly 10 years in Divisions of General Practice/Medicare Local roles and expanded through several years in evaluation and research roles.
-Jodie also holds an Honorary Appointment with the School of Public Health, University of Sydney and is a Research Affiliate with the Centre for Research Excellence in Disability Health and The Centre for Disability Research and Policy, The University of Sydney.
+My extensive knowledge of primary health care systems, was originally developed through working for nearly 10 years in Divisions of General Practice/Medicare Local roles and expanded through several years in evaluation and research roles.
+I also hold an Honorary Appointment with the School of Public Health, University of Sydney and am a Research Affiliate with the Centre for Research Excellence in Disability Health and The Centre for Disability Research and Policy, The University of Sydney.